libremfg/PackML-MQTT-Simulator/README.md

 ## Changelog

+- 1.0.3
+  - Add NODE_ENV=production to dockerfile
+  - Change CMD to use array for better SIGTERM handling

 - 1.0.2
-  - Add environmental variable for MQTT Port
+  - Add an environmental variable for MQTT Port
   - Fix typos
   - Add logging of mqttClient errors
   - Upgrade MQTT library to v4.2.1